calpet/MachineLearningProject/README.md

 ```bash
 python3 main.py
 ```
-to run it and watch the machine learning algorithm partially do what it's supposed to do!
+to run it and watch the machine learning algorithm almost do what it's supposed to do!

 ## Contributing